• Skip to primary navigation

 The base pay is 29 percent higher than that of his predecessor in the permanent job, Denise Bevan, who was paid $175,000 a year.
 Acting City Manager Lauren Johnston was paid $189,000 when hired as interim after Bevan’s firing in March 2024, as Johnston was to carry on her previous duties in addition to the manager’s duties.

 Flagler Beach City Manager Dale Martin just got a 4 percent raise after two years on the job, bringing his base salary to $171,620.
 Bunnell City Manager Alvin Jackson in October got a 10 percent raise, to $158,000.
 School Superintendent LaShakia Moore is paid $182,000 a year.
-County Administrator Heidi Petito’s original base pay in 2021 was $179,000, but has been raised annually, matching inflation, and is closer to $222,000 a year.
+County Administrator Heidi Petito’s original base pay in 2021 was $179,000, but has been raised annually, matching inflation, and is $212,900 this year.
 None of those salaries include benefits and other forms of compensation.

-None of the executives benefit from the level of additional compensation the Palm Coast manager will, though the superintendent and the county administrator are enrolled in the state’s generous Florida Retirement System.
+None of the executives benefit from the level of additional compensation the Palm Coast manager will, though the superintendent, the county administrator and the Bunnell city manager are enrolled in the state’s generous Florida Retirement System.
 Palm Coast employees, including the manager, are not eligible, so the city has customarily provided retirement pay.

 McGlothlin would start work on Dec.
 17. In addition to his base pay, he would get 17 percent of his base pay in additional retirement compensation, or $38,250 a year.
 He would be eligible for up to 2 percent of his base pay, or up to $4,500, as a match to his deferred compensation plan.
 He would get a $6,000-a-year car allowance and an undefined stipend for a city phone, which would be the equivalent of $1,200 to $1,500 for the year.